 These general regulations are applicable for every funding of FWO.

-These regulations contain all conditions to apply for an EOS research project.
+These regulations contain all conditions and procedures to apply for an EOS research project (call 2021).

 - EOS Scoregrid pre-proposal (call 2021)

 - FAQ EOS call 2021